 - Moz is a long-time trusted tool that many people use to check for backlink health, SEO performance and general audit of your website to check for the domain’s authority, website issues etc.

 - Another free and sometimes undervalued option is Google trends!
 This free tool allows you to check on trending topics, popular news articles and keywords that you can adapt for your content.
+Moreover, it serves as a vital tool for uncovering real-time marketing examples.
+For a deeper understanding of how to leverage these trends in your marketing strategy, consider checking real time marketing examples which offers valuable insights.

 Make connections and build your network